bakaburg1/chtllm_paper/manuscript/results.md

 single systematic misconception.
 Notably, solution A is the first-line diagnostic approach for suspected Onchocerciasis.

-Notably, for items \#2 (diagnosis of suspected malaria with diarrheal symptoms) and \#4 (treatment of fever and diarrhea), the second and third most challenging items after \#26, the o3 model consistently provided correct responses, yet exhibited posterior medians
+Moreover, for items \#2 (diagnosis of suspected malaria with diarrheal symptoms) and \#4 (treatment of fever and diarrhea), the second and third most challenging items after \#26, the o3 model consistently provided correct responses, yet exhibited posterior medians